+Have you ever felt like you don’t belong?
 Maybe you’re around people who are sort of like you, maybe talk like you, even act like you, but some part of yourself still doesn’t quite fit in with them.
+You’re not alone and I’m going to talk about the reasons why you might feel this way and how to gain a sense of belonging.

 Third Bliss is part of Amazon Associates & affiliate programs.
 I’ll earn a commission, at no cost to you, if you make a purchase.
 Thanks for your support!
 Read disclaimer.

-So if you feel like you don’t belong, here are 11 possible reasons why:
+If you feel like you don’t belong, here are 11 possible reasons why you might feel this way:

 We all feel like we don’t belong sometimes.
 We may feel like we don’t fit in, that we’re not good enough, or that we don’t fit the mold of what a person is supposed to be like.

-When you don’t fit in, you might feel like an outsider because you can’t relate to your family or friends and feel as if they’re too different from you.
-You may not feel like you belong in society because you don’t believe in following a certain physical appearance, a particular type of personality, or a certain type of belief.
+You may not feel like you belong because you don’t believe in following a certain physical appearance, personality, or belief.

-2. You have a disability.
+2. You have limited capabilities.

 3. You’re a cynical person.